-Students in grades seven and eight may also compete at the interscholastic level on modified teams in football, wrestling, baseball, soccer, basketball and swimming.
+Students in grades 7 and 8 may also compete at the interscholastic level on modified teams in football, wrestling, baseball, soccer, basketball and swimming.
 Exceptional athletes in grades seven and eight may try out for a high school interscholastic team, but they need to pass a fairly rigorous test of ability in order to qualify to play at the high school level.
 Questions?
 Contact the Athletic Director at 356-8270 or visit the Athletics Webpage.

 Eighth-grade students are eligible to TRY OUT for the cheerleading squad for the fall and/or winter seasons.
 Students who make the squad attend practices and cheer for the modified football team (fall) and the boys’ freshman basketball team (winter).
 Tryouts are in late August.
 Skills learned include jumping, building, tumbling and dancing.

-Advisor: Lori Marshall
+Advisor: Lori Giattino

 Mohonasen’s Color Guard is open to students in grades 8-12.
 The Guard accompanies the Marching Band at competitive field shows and parades.
 Guard members add a lot of pizzazz to the band by flashing and twirling batons, flags and rifles and dancing while the band performs.
 Members also compete against other color guards in New York State and beyond.

-Students also have the option of participating in the Indoor Guard during the winter months.
+Students have the option of participating in the Indoor Guard during the winter months.
 It is also possible for instrumental students to participate in Color Guard.
 Students are usually asked to attend meetings before the school year is over and are expected to attend practices beginning in July and participate in Band Camp, held the last two weeks of August.

-Draper Theatre Workshop
+Draper Theater Workshop

-Advisors: Marvin Veeder
+Advisor: Marvin Veeder

 Get involved in a school play – center stage or behind the scenes.
 Mohon Masque’s big spring musical involves students in elementary grades through high school.
 Tryouts and rehearsals are announced at least a week in advance to give students time to prepare.
 Even if acting, singing and dancing aren’t for you, there are many other ways to get involved in the plays.
-Stage crew, set building, costumes, fundraising and lighting are just a few of the behind-the-scenes opportunities for students.
+Stage crew, set building, costumes, fund-raising and lighting are just a few of the behind-the-scenes opportunities for students.

 Take exciting field trips (like recent visits to Gettysburgh, PA and Baltimore, MD) while expanding your understanding of history.
 Students watch historical movies, visit local museums, host guest lecturers and have lots of fun.
 Open to middle school students in grades 7-8.